bcvance/DailyWords/README.md

 <br/><br/>
 ![alt text](https://github.com/bcvance/DailyWords/blob/development/media/daily_words_authentication.png)

-#### In the Works
-Currently words are sent based on a FIFO (first in first out) queue pattern.
-That is, the least recently seen words will be sent to your phone or email before more recent ones.
-Upon receiving a translation, it gets cycled back to the end of the queue.
-Currently, a spaced repetition option is in development as well.
-This option would enable users to provide feedback regarding ease of recall for each translation, which would alter the wait time before next review of that word accordingly.

 ### Using the extension:
 1) Install the extension from the Chrome Web Store (extension not yet published)